Disabled Japanese lawmaker makes history as first in wheelchair to attend Q&A session | The Japan Times

 For roughly 30 minutes she raised questions about the barrier-free accessibility of evacuation shelters during typhoons and other natural disasters, as well as the availability of toilets for the disabled.

-According to the House of Councilors, it marks the first time a lawmaker requiring a wheelchair and an aide due to a disability has asked questions during an interpellation session.

-The land and transport committee established rules which stipulated that the time needed for a government-paid secretary as a proxy to ask questions or for an aide to provide assistance would not be included in the allocated question time.
+The land and transport committee has established rules stipulating that the time needed for a government-paid secretary to ask questions as a proxy, or for an aide to provide assistance, would not be counted within allocated question time.

 Kimura, who did not use a proxy speaker in the session, instead used her own words to engage in a discussion with transportation minister Kazuyoshi Akaba and others, by having her aide display questions written on pieces of paper.